 These questions will be asked and documented by designated HR professionals in each School/College/Division.
 Supervisors and/or members of search and screen committees will not be expected to ask these questions.

-Modifications to HR 13, Personnel Files, will require:
+Modifications to SYS 1261, Personnel Files, will require:

 - In the event of an active investigation into sexual violence or sexual harassment, a placeholder indicating that the investigation has commenced will be inserted into the personnel file of the employee under investigation.

 - When the investigation is complete, if there is no finding of sexual violence or sexual harassment, the placeholder will be removed and nothing of the investigation will remain.